“Why am I being Charged?”

 The assessments are not based on a property’s proximity to a park or facility.

 On November 5, 1996 the voters of Los Angeles County passed Proposition A of 1996, which provided for an additional $319 million (the 1992 Proposition was $540 million.).
 To fund the additional projects, the Proposition increased the rate of assessment by approximately 54% from $21.89 per acre to $33.69 per acre.
+This assessment concluded in June of 2019.

 The Community Facilities District Act (commonly known as Mello-Roos) was a law enacted by the California State Legislature in 1982.
 Mello-Roos is a direct assessment or bond for a community facility project approved by 2/3 votes of the electors.
 Electors are either registered voters (if 12 or more in the district) or landowners who are voter based on acreage.
 These type of bonds are normally issued for 30 years and will be billed as part of your property taxes.